Silvia M. Dutchevici, MA, LCSW is the founder and President of the Critical Therapy Center.

-Silvia is a member of the National Association of Social Workers, Psychologists for Social Responsibility, and the United Nations Non-Governmental Organization (NGO) Committee on Mental Health.
+Silvia is a member of the National Association of Social Workers, Psychologists for Social Responsibility, and the Association of Women in Psychology.
 She is also a member of Physicians for Human Rights’ Asylum Network, where she conducts psychological evaluations documenting evidence of torture and persecution for survivors fleeing danger in their home countries.
 Silvia has presented at the International Conference on Violence, Abuse and Trauma, the Diversity Challenge Conference in Boston and throughout the years she has lectured at Fordham University and NYU.
-As a recognized expert, Silvia has been featured in various publications such as: Washington Post, The Wall Street Journal, Psychology Today, The Huffington Post, International Business Times, and Women’s Health.
+As a recognized expert, Silvia has been featured in various publications such as: Washington Post, The Wall Street Journal, Psychology Today, The Guardian, International Business Times, and Women’s Health.
 She is a founding board member of Black Women’s Blueprint and was profiled in the 25th edition of Who’s Who of American Women.